Near Mykines village, north of Argos on road 7.

-The so called Treasury of Atreus is a subterranean circular chamber with a corbelled dome.
+The so-called Θησαυρός του Ατρέος (Treasury of Atreus) is a subterranean circular chamber with a corbelled dome.
 It is most likely a grave, not a treasury.
-Schliemann dubbed it the Treasury of Atreus, most likely without any scientific evidence but because of a romantic intuition.
+Heinrich Schliemann dubbed it the Treasury of Atreus, most likely without any scientific evidence but because of a "romantic intuition".
 He was actually a sort of treasure hunter.
 However, much about this time is still unknown, including the details about those graves, and so one guess is as good as any other.
 The other common name, Tomb of Agamemnon, is actually the same kind of romantic wishful thinking.
 The tomb has most likely no relationship with either Atreus or Agamemnon, both legendary rulers of Mycenae.
-More likely it was the grave of an much earlier Mycenaean sovereign.
-Or it was more like a grave yard, where the ashes of many citizens were buried after they were cremated.
+It is more likely that it is the tomb of a much earlier Mycenaean ruler whose name has not survived.
+Or it was more like a graveyard, where the ashes of many citizens were buried after they were cremated.
 We know similar tombs from other megalithic cultures all over Europe, e.g. Newgrange in Ireland or the Dolmens of Antequera in Spain.

 The tholos is definitely the most impressive part, it was the tallest and widest dome in the world for over a thousand years.
 Beneath its beauty and special atmosphere, there are several strange things going on inside.
 Because of the geometric form, people can whisper in front of the walls and will be heard by other people somewhere else along the wall, but not inside the hall.
 The rounded wall reflects sound waves producing this strange acoustic effect.